 What are Organic Semiconductors?

 Organic semiconductors are materials, ranging from small molecules to polymers, that can transport charge.
-Unlike in conductors, where electrons move freely across the material, organic semiconductors rely on a structure primarily composed of carbon and hydrogen atoms.
+Unlike conducting materials, where electrons move freely across the material, organic semiconductors rely on a structure primarily composed of carbon and hydrogen atoms.
 These atoms are arranged to enable overlap of π-orbitals, allowing electron delocalization within each molecule.
 This delocalization facilitates electron movement, or conductivity, along the molecule.
 Additionally, the π-orbitals can overlap with those of neighboring molecules, creating intermolecular electronic coupling.
 As a result, delocalized electrons can "hop" between molecules in the organic semiconductor, enabling charge transport.
 These unique properties make organic semiconductors useful in applications like organic light-emitting diodes (OLEDs) and organic photovoltaics.

 On This Page